-CTE-ROP does not maintain a campus police staff.
+Butte County ROP does not maintain a campus police staff.
 Local law enforcement has authority.
-Each year CTE-ROP will compile a crime statistic report from the incident and crime reports.
-Annually, CTE-ROP will issue an annual crime, fire and safety report to all of its employees and students as part of the commitment to campus safety and security pursuant to the requirements of the Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The report will be available on the CTE-ROP website at cte.bcoe.org.
+Each year Butte County ROP will compile a crime statistic report from the incident and crime reports.
+Annually, Butte County ROP will issue an annual crime, fire and safety report to all of its employees and students as part of the commitment to campus safety and security pursuant to the requirements of the Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The report will be available on the Butte County ROP website at https://cte.bcoe.org/.

-NON-DISCRIMINATION/HARRASSMENT POLICY SP 5145.3(a)
+NON-DISCRIMINATION/HARASSMENT POLICY SP 5145.3(A)

-CTE-ROP is subject to the Butte County Superintendent's Policies and Regulations regarding nondiscrimination and harassment SP 5145.3(a).
+Butte County ROP is subject to the Butte County Superintendent's Policies and Regulations regarding non-discrimination and harassment SP 5145.3(a).